steadycalls/seo-audit-pipeline/README.md

     ./scripts/run_backup.ps1
     ```

-## Reporting
+## Dashboard and Reporting

+### Quick Start with Metabase (Recommended)

+We've included a complete Metabase setup for instant dashboard creation:

+1. Navigate to the `metabase` directory
+2. Run `./setup_metabase.ps1` (or double-click `metabase.bat`)
+3. Open http://localhost:3000 in your browser
+4. Follow the setup wizard to connect to your PostgreSQL database
+5. Use the pre-built queries in `metabase/METABASE_QUERIES.md` to create dashboards

+See `docs/METABASE_SETUP.md` for detailed instructions.

+### Alternative BI Tools

-You can connect a business intelligence tool like Power BI, Tableau, or Metabase to the PostgreSQL database to create dashboards and reports.
+You can also connect other business intelligence tools like Power BI or Tableau to the PostgreSQL database.
 Use the queries in `sql/03_sample_queries.sql` as a starting point.

 ## License